kvaps/flexvolume-qemu-nbd/README.md

-# QEMU-NBD flexvolume driver (ex loop driver)
+# loop and qemu-nbd flexvolume drivers for kubernetes

+This driver provides you next options:

+ - `loop` - simple loopback device
+ - `qemu-nbd` - same like loopback but using qemu-nbd
+ - `sheepdog` - sheepdog support (experimental)

-This driver allows you to create large files on shared filesystem, then format it and mount as volume for container.
+Basicly this driver allows you to use large files on shared filesystem as vrtual drives for your containers.

-It can be a necessary step if your containers have a lot of small files and you want to avoid excessive access to metadata.
+It can be a necessary step if your containers have a lot of small files and you want to avoid excessive access to metadata of shared filesystem.

+There is also experimental sheepdog support.

 ## Features